-essence thinking caught on and, in this way, meaningful sociopedagogic essentials were disclosed.
-These essentials were elevated to sociopedagogic categories and were used as illuminating means of thinking about the reality of educating from a sociopedagogic perspective.
-These essentials also were changed into sociopedagogic criteria by which there could be a meaningful sociopedagogic evaluation of educative situations which avoided a non-accountable haphazard judgment of educative activities.
+sociopedagogical perspective.
+These essentials also are changed into sociopedagogical criteria by which there could be a meaningful sociopedagogical evaluation of educative situations which avoid a non-accountable haphazard judgment of educative activities.
 This enables the sociopedagogue to lay out the practical educative implications of his/her thinking.

-The way in which thinking in sociopedagogics progressed during this period is written in the works of Du Plessis $^{(12)}$ and Botha $^{(13)}$.
-According to Du Plessis $^{(14)}$, the area of sociopedagogics deals with "a reflection on social living, as communal and societal, in their relevance to the phenomenon of educating in educative events in educative situations."
+The way in which thinking in sociopedagogics progresses during this period is written in the works of Du Plessis (12) and Botha (13).

+According to Du Plessis (14), the area of sociopedagogics deals with "a reflection on social living, as communal and societal, in their relevance to the phenomenon of educating in educative events in educative situations."
 The area of sociopedagogics has a bi-polar character which lies in the concepts "socio-pedagogic."
-The two polar areas on which sociopedagogics has to cast its perspective is the educative reality and the societal reality, where the former is embedded in the latter.
+The two polar areas on which sociopedagogics must cast its perspective is the educative reality and the societal reality, where the former is embedded in the latter.

-In terms of Landman's phenomenological design of the pedagogical activity structure, Du Plessis $^{(15)}$ states the following as sociopedagogic activity structures or categories in terms of which illuminating thought in sociopedagogics must occur:
+In terms of Landman's phenomenological design of the pedagogical activity structures, Du Plessis $^{(15)}$ states the following as sociopedagogical activity structures or categories in terms of which illuminating thought in sociopedagogics must occur:

-- (i) Giving meaning to society with increasing responsibility. - (ii) Gradual breaking away from lack of exertion in society. - (iii) Exemplification and emulation of norms in society. - (iv) Pedagogic exploration with each other in society. - (v) Thankfulness for security in our and in social life. - (vi) Responsibility for our pedagogic or social relationships. - (vii) Anticipation of future joining in with the social. - (viii) Designing possibilities for joining in with the social. - (ix) Gradually fulfilling societal destination. - (x) Increasing regard for human dignity through social attunement. - (xi) Increasing acquisition of freedom to socially-attuned responsibility.

-(xii) Increasing exercise of socially attuned self-understanding.
+- (i) Giving meaning to society with increasing responsibility. - (ii) Gradual breaking away from lack of exertion in society. - (iii) Exemplification and emulation of norms in society. - (iv) Pedagogic exploration with each other in society. - (v) Thankfulness for security in our and in social life. - (vi) Responsibility for our pedagogic or social relationships. - (vii) Anticipation of future joining in with the social. - (viii) Designing possibilities for joining in with the social. - (ix) Gradually fulfilling societal destination. - (x) Increasing regard for human dignity through social attunement. - (xi) Increasing acquisition of freedom to socially-attuned responsibility. - (xii) Increasing exercise of socially attuned self-understanding.